kuijjerlab/sisana/README.md

 sisana gsea ./example_inputs/params.yml
 ```

 #### ❓Question 7: Following running the "sisana gsea" step, what are the three top pathways?
-Run this step again, but with the Hallmark gene set instead of the Reactome one.
+Run this step again, but with the Reactome gene set instead of the Hallmarks one.

 ## Step 6: Visualization of results
 The "visualize" command allows you to visualize the results of your analysis on publication-ready figures.
 There are multiple types of visualization you can perform, including generating volcano plots...